-The Work (Z) Visa is the only legal way for foreigners to work in Mainland China and has strict regulations regarding its scope.
+The Work (Z) Visa is the only legal way for foreigners to work in Chinese Mainland and has strict regulations regarding its scope.
 A work visa is issued through any (licensed) company in China looking to higher foreign employees.

 The initial Work (Z) Visa you will receive after application in your homecountry, will be issued as a single-entry visa, for 30 days.